-• Following a comprehensive review of people development within the industry the FRDC, in conjunction with ASIC, sponsored the inaugural Seafood Directions conference to encourage the seafood industry to become more strategic and proactive in shaping its future.
+• Following a comprehensive review of people development within the industry the FRDC, in conjunction with ASIC, sponsored the inaugural Seafood Directions conference in 1999 to encourage the seafood industry to become more strategic and proactive in shaping its future.

-[The FRDC has continued to sponsor the conference biennially, alternating with Australasian Aquaculture conferences until 2014 when the latter ceased.
-The Corporation also sponsors the biennial recreational fishing conference.
-Seafood Directions conferences started in 1999 and have included an important acknowledgement of exceptional contributions by industry people: the National Seafood Industry Awards.
+[The FRDC has continued to sponsor the conference (usually biennially), initially alternating with sponsoring Australasian Aquaculture conferences.
+The latter conference ceased in 2014.
+From 2001 the FRDC also sponsored the biennial recreational fishing conferences.
+Seafood Directions conferences have included an important acknowledgement of exceptional contributions by industry people: the National Seafood Industry Awards.
 The awards recognise and celebrate the positive contributions of individuals, partnerships, businesses and organisations towards a sustainable and profitable Australian seafood industry.
 From 2013, the awards categories included inductees to the "Hall of Fame".]